Inflationary branch decoherence and the cosmological arrow of time: Hartle--Hawking and tunneling proposals after decoherence

-where $\Gamma_{\alpha\beta}$ is the decoherence functional evaluated for the difference between the long-wavelength field configurations associated with branches $\alpha$ and $\beta$.

-When $\Gamma_{\alpha\beta} \gg 1$, the off-diagonal elements of the reduced density matrix are exponentially suppressed, and the density matrix becomes approximately diagonal in the branch index.
-Only at this stage does it become meaningful to interpret the wavefunction as describing an ensemble of mutually exclusive classical histories.
+where $\Gamma_{\alpha\beta}$ is the decoherence functional for the difference between the long-wavelength field configurations associated with branches $\alpha$ and~$\beta$.
+When $\Gamma_{\alpha\beta}\gg1$, the off-diagonal elements are exponentially suppressed and the density matrix becomes approximately diagonal.
+Only at this stage does it become meaningful to interpret the wavefunction as an ensemble of mutually exclusive classical histories.

-\subsection{Expanding versus Contracting Histories}
+\subsection{Expanding versus contracting histories}

-A particularly important application concerns the distinction between expanding and contracting semiclassical branches.
-In an expanding universe, the available phase space of environmental degrees of freedom grows rapidly with time, leading to strong entanglement between the system and the environment.
-As shown in Sec.~IV, this results in efficient and effectively irreversible decoherence.

-In contrast, contracting branches generally generate less entanglement with environmental degrees of freedom.
-As a result, interference between expanding and contracting branches is suppressed primarily in favor of the expanding histories, which acquire robust classical records.
-This dynamical asymmetry gives operational content to the intuition often associated with the tunneling proposal, but it arises only after decoherence is taken into account.